ye-kyaw-thu/myPoetry/README.md

 ### Version 1.0

 - Number of poets: 398
-- Number of unique poems: 1,943
+- Number of unique poems: 1,873
-- Number of sentences: 46,933
+- Number of poetry sentences: 46,933

+Note: Several poems written by different poets can have the same title.

 ### Corpus Files